SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 is the same in both cases.

-Swift provides a :newTerm:`default initializer` implementation for any class or structure that does not provide at least one initializer itself.
+Swift provides a :newTerm:`default initializer` implementation for any class or structure that does not provide at least one initializer itself, if all of the properties declared by that class or structure are assigned default values as part of their property declaration.
 The default initializer simply creates a new instance with all of its properties set to their default values.
 You don't have to declare that you want the default initializer to be implemented â€“